 Kaminsky's first book in English, Musica Humana, was published by Chapiteau Press in 2002.
 His second collection, Dancing in Odessa (Tupelo Press, 2004), received multiple awards, including the Dorset Prize and the American Academy of Arts and Letters Metcalf Award.
 Poems from a new manuscript, Deaf Republic, were awarded Poetry Magazine's Levinson Prize in 2009.

 The American Academy of Arts and Letters described his poems as "a literary counterpart to Chagall in which laws of gravity have been suspended and colors reassigned, but only to make everyday reality that much more indelible."
 His poetry has been compared to work by Anna Akhmatova, Osip Mandelstam, and Marina Tsvetaeva.

-Kaminsky's awards and honors include the Lannan Literary Fellowship, the Whiting Writers' Award, the Ruth Lilly Poetry Fellowship, and the ForeWord Magazine Book of the Year Award in Poetry, and a 2019 Creative Writing Fellowship from the National Endowment for the Arts.
+Kaminsky's awards and honors include the Lannan Literary Fellowship, the Whiting Writers' Award, the Ruth Lilly Poetry Fellowship, the ForeWord Magazine Book of the Year Award in Poetry, and a 2019 Creative Writing Fellowship from the National Endowment for the Arts.